MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/README.md

 ## Implementation of the method

-APLF folder contains all the files with Matlab scripts required to execute the method:
+APLF folder contains the Python code, a Jupyter notebook and a Matlab folder that contains all the Matlab scripts required to execute the method:

 * APLF.m is the main file.
 * initialize.m function inizializes model parameters.